The Backup Buddy Police Support app is designed to help with mental health issues.

 General mental health tips are provided, as well as a directory of Useful Contacts and we have a facility to share your story – to help reduce the stigma in others.

-The App is currently available for Sussex and Surrey Police officers and staff.
-There are specific pathways mapped for help and support within Sussex and Surrey Police, including 24hr support for officers and staff.
+The App is currently available for Bedfordshire, Cambridgeshire, Hertfordshire, South Yorkshire, Sussex and Surrey Police officers and staff, with a further 3 forces under development.
+There are specific pathways mapped for help and support within Seach force, including 24hr support for officers and staff.

 Backup Buddy is supported by it’s Facebook and Twitter online presence.
-It will have its own vibrant website.
-Our goal is to create a community of Police users throughout the country who will share knowledge and information.
-It will be a platform to share stories and destroy stigma, where we can support each other and provide hope and guidance to anyone struggling with poor mental health.
-There will be current articles and opportunities to share good practise as well as providing a ‘hub’ for surveys and research.
-Every organisation that adopts the Backup Buddy app will also benefit from this online community where they can provide feedback, communicate with other users and participate in bringing change to make a positive difference in policing.
+Our goal is to share stories and destroy stigma, where we can support each other and provide hope and guidance to anyone struggling with poor mental health… all to make a positive difference in policing.